City of Asylum

 Current Fellow

-More on Fakhria
+More on Maryam

 City of Asylum provides safe haven to writers who have been persecuted for their literary work, so that they may live and write freely without censorship, risk of imprisonment, or threats against their lives.